-In the early 19th century, CENTAM states began to expand educational offerings to women and indigenous groups, eventually establishing free and compulsory public-school networks.
+the In earlv 19th centurv.
+CENTAM states began to expand educational offerinas women to and indiaenous eventually aroups. establishing free and compulsory public-school networks.
 Today, enrollment rates in primary education are high across CENTAM.
 Adult literacy rates have risen in recent decades and range from about 83% in Guatemala to 96% in Panama.
 Challenges to the education systems include uneven access to secondary and postsecondary education, particularly in rural areas, a lack of government funding, and low teacher salaries.
 In some areas, gang violence and poverty significantly disrupt children's access to education.